Mathematical Analysis of Path MTU Discovery With New Generation Networks: Acknowledgment

-\begin{authorbio} \textbf{Janibul Bashir} earned his Ph.D from the Computer Science and Engineering department of IIT Delhi.
-He is currently working as an Assistant Professor in the Information Technology Department at National Institute of Technology, Srinagar.
-Before joining NIT Srinagar, he was working as a Software Engineer at Samsung Research India, Bangalore.
-He primary works on improving the performance of multicore systems, on-chip security, and application of machine learning techniques in the computer architecture domain (emerging technologies, network-on-chip, thermal management).
-He is also interested in the operating systems and parallel programming (distributed systems).
-He can be reached at janibbashir@nitsri.ac.in.
+\begin{IEEEbiography}[{ }]{Janibul Bashir} is currently working as an Assistant Professor in the Department of Information Technology at National Institute of Technology, Srinagar, Jammu \& Kashmir, India.
+He received Doctoral of Philosophy in Computer Science and Engineering from Indian Institute of Technology Delhi in 2020 and Master's of Technology in Computer Science Engineering from Indian Institute of Technology (Indian School of Mines), Dhanbad in 2017.
+He earned his B.TECH degree in Information Technology from National Institute of Technology, Srinagar in 2014.
+Before joining NIT Srinagar, he has worked as Software Engineer at Samsung India Software Operations, Bangalore and was awarded with Spot award by Samsung Company.
+He currently directs the GAASH research group at NIT Srinagar.
+His research work is on improving the performance of multi-core systems, on-chip security, optical network, IPv6 network, application of machine learning techniques in the computer architecture domain (emerging technologies, network-on-chip, thermal management).
+He is author \& co-author of more than 20 journals which are published in premier journals.
+He has extended interested in the operating systems and parallel programming (distributed systems).
+He can be reached at janibbashir@nitsri.ac.in. \end{IEEEbiography}

-\textbf{Ishfaq Hussain} was previously a student of National Institute of Technology, Srinagar with field of study concentric to Information Technology.
-He has a broad area of research interests in computer science and mathematical areas but not concentric to computer network, algorithms, mathematical analysis and computer architectures.
-He is currently a part of research community by contributing high authentic work to research communities of computer and mathematical society.
-He can be reached at ishfaqhussain90@gmail.com